Below are just a few of the questions most commonly asked by prospective students of the University of Mount Olive, as well as their parents.

 Students are permitted to have appliances in their rooms to make their stay on campus more comfortable.
 We ask that you coordinate with your roommate so that you do not duplicate micro-fridges and microwaves.
 Students are allowed to have mini-refrigerators/micro-fridges that are no larger than the standard 3.1 cubic feet.
 Students are also allowed televisions, DVD players, stereos, etc.

-Students are not permitted to have toasters, toaster ovens, electric blankets, hot plates, etc. If you are unsure about whether an item is permitted on campus or not, please email Nicole Lach, Assistant Director of Campus Life-Coordinator of Housing, to check on the item.
+Students are not permitted to have toasters, toaster ovens, electric blankets, hot plates, etc. If you are unsure about whether an item is permitted on campus or not, please email Ian Foley, Director of Housing, to check on the item.

 What are the policies regarding visitors?